ninichang/cartogram-web/doc/setup-ubuntu.md

-# Setting Up the Web Application on Mac OS X
+# Setting Up the Web Application on Ubuntu

 This setup guide will help you get the go-cart web application up and running on Ubuntu.